taskcluster/azure-blob-logging/README.md

 Due to how node streams work while we are writing the readable side will buffer its writes up to the high water mark.

+## Note about performance for node 0.10

+This stream does not do any special internal buffering to optimize backed up writes.
+What this means is if your goal is to "append" as fast as possible without much concern for memory node 0.10 will be _much_ slower then 0.11 because writes are done in order and each buffer is written sepeartely without merges of the buffers that have yet to be written.
+Node 0.11 introduces `_writev` which is used here to merge any pending buffers before the write which avoids most latency issues.

 ## Example

 ```js